 -the Deer Lodge office continued their long-standing participation in the zero percent interest rate annual Christmas Cash loan program in the community.

 Pioneer Federal Savings and Loan continued to get the most from our capable staff of 21 representing 19 FTEs.
-Hundreds years of service to Pioneer Federal are represented by our existing staff and Directors.
-As mentioned previously the end of 2017 saw the end of era with long time CEO Tom Welch retiring and the staff will work diligently to continue a strong association that has been so well maintained under Tom’s direction.
+Hundreds of years of service to Pioneer Federal are represented by our existing staff and Directors.

-The financial success of 2017, like most years in our history, can be attributed in large part by our ability to control expenses.
-General and administrative expenses, which is all expenses incurred in daily operations except income taxes and interest expense, stayed basically static from year end 2017 compared to year end 2016, which is a tribute to our staff as we all know most everything is increasing in price.
+The financial success of 2018, like most years in our history, can be attributed in large part by our ability to control expenses.
+General and administrative expenses, which is all expenses incurred in daily operations except income taxes and interest expense, decreased for year 2018 in comparison to 2017, which helped Net Income in 2018 increase a tremendous amount in comparison to 2017.
+This is a tribute to our staff as we all know most everything is increasing in price.
 Controlling expenses going forward is critical for continued viability of Pioneer Federal and is most difficult in the face of regulatory demands and the need to reward an outstanding staff.

 What may the future bring for Pioneer Federal Savings and Loan Association going forward?
 Pioneer Federal must remain true to our business beliefs as indicated in our MISSION STATEMENT: Pioneer Federal Savings and Loan Association is dedicated to providing quality services and products to its customers all the while remaining financially strong and adding value to the quality of life to the communities it serves.
-We must remain true to the local communities in which we serve, as well as work hard to retain and grow support of our local customer base.
-We are hopeful our economy will continue on with a moderate, sustained growth pace that can ensure financial health of local financial institutions, the communities we live in and the country.
+We must remain true to the local communities in which we serve as well as we must work hard to retain and grow support of our local customer base.
+Also, we need to look to expand our footprint in neighboring communities to allow us the opportunity for growth.
+We are hopeful our economy will maintain a moderate, sustained growth pace that can ensure financial health of local financial institutions, the communities we live in and the country.
 Due to regulation and the complexity of the industry we operate it can become more difficult each year to operate as a community oriented, traditional mutual thrift, so we must be flexible and adapt to changes for long term sustainability.
-As a community financial institution we are faced daily with operational, regulatory and economic risks and how we deal with these on an ongoing basis will define our continued success.
+As a community financial institution, we are faced daily with operational, regulatory and economic risks and how we deal with these on an ongoing basis will define our continued success.

 As members of Pioneer Federal Savings and Loan Association you should be very proud as we have a strong financial institution.
 We have well trained and qualified staff who are also involved in many organizations and projects within our communities.

 I would like to express sincere appreciation to our staff, the officers and our Directors for their continued effort and support on behalf of the Association.
-I personally would also like to thank the staff and directors for support in making it as easy as possible in a transition period for the Association.
 Please let me know any questions you may have about Pioneer Federal Savings and Loan Association.